 In October 2018, Xiaomi launched the Poco brand.
-The subsidiary was meant to focus on delivering the maximum smartphone for the minimum money.
+The subsidiary had one goal: to focus on delivering the most smartphone power for the least money.
 The debut device — the Poco F1 (or Pocophone F1 in Western markets) — arrived to rave reviews thanks in no small part to the $299 price tag and flagship Snapdragon 845 processor.

-Fast forward to April 2020, the revived sub-brand released the Poco F2 Pro.
-This new device takes a slightly different approach.
+Fast forward a year and a half to April 2020, and the revived sub-brand released the Poco F2 Pro.
+The newer device took a slightly different approach.
 No longer are the specs the true focus.
 Instead, Poco brought in quality metal and glass parts, a couple more cameras, and a pop-up module to create a more well-rounded phone.

 But at $499, is it worth upgrading from the F1 to the F2?
 Find out in Android Authority’s Poco F2 Pro vs Poco F1 comparison!